Weihnachtsmann12/RNA_seq_breastcancer/README.md

 - Differetntial gene exrpession analysis
 - Overrepresentation analyis

-The R-script for the steps above can be found in the directory "R-script".
+The R-script for the steps above is attached as well.